 |Lightweight design makes it easy to carry and push.||Not suitable for everyone because it’s difficult to navigate.|

 |Extended Cleaning Reach With A 25-Foot Power Cord, 6-Foot Hose, And 13.5 Inch Cleaning Path.||Pretty loud and heavy.|

 |Its adjustment knob allows us to go to carpet to floor quickly and efficiently.|

 Works on both floors and carpets.

-Overall this is not the best vacuum cleaner but its really suck the dust and rubbish.
-It’s good for the price and the best in it’s category.
+Overall this is not the best vacuum cleaner but it really sucks the dust and rubbish.
+It’s good for the price and the best in its category.

 Bagless & Lift-Away Vacuum Cleaner – Shark NV501

 This Lift-Away upright vacuum features a detachable canister, LED lights, advanced swivel steering, XL-capacity dust cup, Anti-Allergen Complete Seal Technology and a HEPA filter, and a Premium Pet Power Brush.

 The Shark Rotator Professional Lift-Away Upright Vacuum features a detachable canister for portable cleaning power.

 With the push of a button, Lift-Away technology allows you to lift the canister away and easily clean in hard-to-reach areas.